jesse-spevack/game/README.md

 - P0 Add teams to player
   - add team_id to player ✅
   - add admin command to change all players to my team ✅
-  - deploy and run command to change all players to my team
+  - deploy and run command to change all players to my team ✅
-  - drop user_id from player
+  - drop user_id from player ✅
-  - make team_id required on player
+  - make team_id required on player and user ✅
 - P1 Bias problem selection algo to less seen problems
 - P1 Marketing
 - P1 User Settings table